 At NYU Langone, our doctors help women prepare for pregnancy and delivery by recommending lifestyle changes prior to conception that can help both mother and baby during pregnancy and beyond.
 Our staff can also help you create a birth plan and answer any questions you may have about giving birth at NYU Langone.

 During prenatal counseling, your doctor asks about your family and personal health history to determine risk factors for a high-risk pregnancy.
-He or she takes note of your blood type and may check for diabetes, anemia, hepatitis B, human immunodeficiency virus (HIV), group B strep, chicken pox, or rubella antibodies.
+He or she takes note of your blood type and may check for diabetes, anemia, hepatitis B, HIV, group B strep, chicken pox, or rubella antibodies.
 Your doctor may also recommend other steps.